BeBeMo/lua-interact-with-c/README.md

 ### part1: c++ interact with lua
 &ensp;&ensp;Lua is usually used as config file, like .ini , .xml

-In this project, we use cpp load the variable, table, function in the lua script.
+&ensp;&ensp;In this project, we use cpp load the variable, table, function in the lua script.
 ###### compile command:
 	cd src/c++-call-lua
 	g++ -o test test.cpp -I ../../slua/include/  -L ../../slua/lib/ ../../slua/lib/linux/liblua.a